digidem/mapeo-web/README.md

 This will output a URL of where the service is running.
 You can plug any Mapeo project ID into it and have it begin being hosted.

+## Security

+A *Mapeo Project ID* acts as a symmetric encryption key.
+This means, whoever this ID is shared with can:

+- locate peers of this project on the local network or internet who are online & advertising their membership
+- write new map data to the project
+- read map data from the project
+- sync with those peers (download & upload map data)

+So!
+This ID is very important.
+It needs to be treated as sensitive information.
+Any Project ID you enter into a Mapeo Web instance will give the operator of that service access to all of your data.
+Please be mindful of this.

+Mapeo Web allows project owners to generate special GeoJSON export URLs.
+These URLs are obfuscated so that someone who has the URL will *not* be able to figure out what the original Project ID that the filter came from was.
+This is a safe way to control data sharing of a subset of your map data with 3rd parties.

+*For those who this makes sense to, Mapeo Web uses the `blake2b` hashing algorithm to hide the original Project ID.*

 ## License

 ISC